LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 The workspace will now look like this:

 A consequence of this renaming is that you'll now need to re-map the attributes to the Writer schema.
 While doing so, delete OBJECTID from all Writer feature types, as they are not needed in this output.

+Re-run the workspace and you’ll find that it’s possible to now select either Name, Address or URL as the name for the feature in the KML output.
+That's because all of these attributes exist at each location the "Name" user parameter is being used.

+**3)** Add User Parameter

+Two problems remain of which the first is that the KML name is an _OR_ATTR parameter.
+It can also be set as a plain text string, and this is not what your colleagues want.
+So let’s add a new user parameter to solve that.

+Create a new user parameter of type Attribute Name.
+Set the name and prompt according to what you think would be suitable; something like this:

+Preferably turn off the optional checkbox, so the user is forced to select a value for this field.

+**4)** Use User Parameter

+Now we’ve created a new user parameter, let’s make use of it.

+Open up each KMLPropertySetter transformer’s parameter dialog in turn.
+For each set the Name field to be: @Value($(LabelAttr)) – where LabelAttr is the name you gave to the new parameter.

+**NB:** *It’s easiest to set it in one transformer, and then copy/paste it to all the others.
+Notice that when you complete the last transformer, the previously used parameter – NAME – is automatically deleted from the Navigator window (you can use undo-redo to prove this is so).
+So we can tell that it must have been created by FME and linked automatically, not created by the author and then manually linked.
+If that was the case it wouldn’t be deleted.*